MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/build-api-based-message-extension.md

 <details><summary>2.
 App manifest</summary>

-* Set composeExtension.composeExtensionType to `apiBased`.
+* Set `composeExtension.Type` to `apiBased`.
-* Define `composeExtension.apiSpecificationFile` as the relative path to the OpenAPI specification file within the folder.
+* Define `composeExtension.apiSpecificationFile` as the relative path to the OpenAPI Description file within the folder.
 * Define `apiResponseRenderingTemplateFile`  as the relative path to the response rendering template.
 * Each command must have a link to the response rendering template.
 * Full description must not exceed 128 characters.